-CHILD DEVELOPMENT CENTER (CDC) NORTH is located at 3311 Purvis Road, and is open Monday through Friday, 0600 to 1800.
+CHILD DEVELOPMENT CENTER (CDC) NORTH is located at 3311 Purvis Road and is open Monday through Friday, 0600 to 1800.
 Extended hours may be available for active duty patrons.
 Full-time and hourly child care services are available.
-Breakfast, lunch, and afternoon snack are served.
+Breakfast, lunch, and P.M. snack are served.
 The CDC is closed on federal holidays.
-Patrons may incur a fee for late pick up (\$5 for the first 15 minutes, and a dollar for every additional minute).

-CHILD DEVELOPMENT CENTER (CDC) SOUTH is located at 3314 Purvis Road, and is open Monday through Friday, 0600 to 1800.
+CHILD DEVELOPMENT CENTER (CDC) SOUTH is located at 3314 Purvis Road and is open Monday through Friday, 0600 to 1800.
 Full-time and hourly child care services.
-Breakfast, lunch, and afternoon snack are served.
+Breakfast, lunch, and P.M. snack are served.
 The CDC is closed on federal holidays.
-Patrons may incur a fee for late pick up (\$5 for the first 15 minutes, and a dollar for every additional minute).

-YOUTH CENTER/SCHOOL AGE CARE (SAC) is located at 3312 Purvis Road for children enrolled in kindergarten through 12 years of age.
+SCHOOL-AGE CARE (SAC) operates at the Youth Center, 3312 Purvis Road, for children enrolled in kindergarten through 12 years of age.
 Transportation is provided to and from base DoDEA schools.
-Children off installation will be accepted as spaces are available, as long as parents provide their own transportation.
 SAC is open Monday through Friday, from 0600 to the start of school and from the end of the school day until 1800.
-Full-time care from 0600 to 1800 is available for teacher workdays and during school breaks.
+Full-time care from 0600-1800 is available for teacher workdays and during school breaks.
 Extended hours may be available for active duty patrons.
-Patrons may incur a fee for late pick up (\$5 for the first 15 minutes, and a dollar for every additional minute).